SamWilsn/writing/taint/index.md

 ### Implementation

 Implementation source code is available for [solidity 0.5][solc-5] and for [solidity 0.6][solc-6], though not all features are implemented on both branches.
+Test cases can be found [here][tests], though not all successfully pass.
 This prototype is built as a Yul optimization pass, and so requires `--optimize-yul --ir` as additional compiler flags.

 Since this is a proof of concept, the output is messy and barely readable, the implementation is inefficient, and is 100% capable of summoning [nasal demons][undefined].
 Obviously, don't use this software in any kind of production environment.